askonube/IR-Data-Exfiltration/README.md

 ### Goal:
 Gather relevant data from logs, network traffic, and endpoints.
+- Consider inspecting process activity as well as the file system for anything that matches the compression or exfiltration of data.

 ### Action:
 Searched the following Microsoft Defender for Endpoint tables: